SUNWOOKLEE04/SUNWOOKLEE04/README.md

 Devised product strategies for the global fitness app 'Planfit' to penetrate the US market and build sustainable user habits.

-Designed a text-based 'Ghost Sync' logic and validated the hypothesis over 13 weeks via a Wizard-of-Oz style MVP, without engineering resources.
+Designed a text-based 'Ghost Sync' logic and validated the hypothesis over 13 weeks via a Wizard-of-Oz style MVP.

 **Execution**